 The main Christmas dish is pork, but also cabbage rolls and many sweets, highly regarded being the “cozonac” (kind of Panetone).
 The drinking can last all night long!
 It starts with the traditional “tzuica” – a strong drink similar with vodka but made from plums – and followed by wine or beer (with lot of food in between).

-Warning: in an average three weeks trip to Romania during holidays you will gain about 4 kilograms to your weight.
+Warning: in an average three weeks trip to Romania during holidays you may gain about 4 kilograms to your weight.
 Let’s call them the happiness weight add-ons!

 Merry Christmas & Happy Holidays!